roblevintennis/the-learn-d-developer-design-patterns/chapters/03_observer.md

 When you test production code that can take a range of valid values, use just below minimum, minimum, maximum, and just below and exceeding maximum values.
 This takes discipline and time (but given that boundaries are likely places where errors creep up) it's well worth the effort.

 _Also keep in mind that there might be compound boundaries when 2 or more variables interact.
 An obvious example is when you multiply two numbers.
-In this case, you have the potential to inadvertantly exceed the maximum value._
+In this case, you have the potential to inadvertently exceed the maximum value._

 #### Known Error Testing
-Is there an area that is likely to be problemattic?
+Is there an area that is likely to be problematic ?
 If so, make sure to test for that area.

 An example might be if you were to implement a "time picker".
 Setting aside time zone and daylight savings concerns, we'd want heavy coverage on times known to be error prone such as: 00:00, 12:00am, 12:00pm (keep in mind the user's time format might be 12 or 24 hour format!)
 In addition, you may also want to use: 23:59, 11:59pm, 11:59am, 00:01, 12:01am, 12:01pm, etc.

 #### Data-Flow Testing
 This is also discussed in the [Code Complete 2][code_complete2] book, and you should turn to that resource for more in depth coverage.
-However, essentially, data-flow testing provides that _data usage_ is just as problemattic as control flow, and that you therefore need to take into account of the various possible states your data structures might be in (e.g. Defined, Used, Killed, Entered, Exited, etc.) Data flow testing is beyond the scope of this book but you can read more in [this paper][data_flow_testing] if you're interested.
+However, essentially, data-flow testing provides that _data usage_ is just as problematic as control flow, and that you therefore need to take into account of the various possible states your data structures might be in (e.g. Defined, Used, Killed, Entered, Exited, etc.) Data flow testing is beyond the scope of this book but you can read more in [this paper][data_flow_testing] if you're interested.

 #### Cross Checking
 If you have to implement something that's been reliably implemented elsewhere, you may be able to _cross check_ your results against the existing implementation: